Generosity of landowners leads to creation of a new nature preserve

 “John and Barbara have been exemplary land stewards, and we are thrilled to see their long-held dream come true,” said Tracy Zschau, Vice President of Land Protection at VLT.
 “Lovers of wildlife, they began working with us in 1992 with the hope that their lands would one day support ecological research and education, and benefit the community.
 We are delighted to welcome the Fairbanks Museum as a partner in caring for this land.”

-With the gift of the property completed, the Fairbanks Museum anticipates opening Matsinger Forest to the public in late 2023 pending local and state permitting, and the installation of an access driveway and parking lot.
+With the gift of the property completed, the Fairbanks Museum anticipates opening Matsinger Forest to the public in 2024 pending local and state permitting, and the installation of an access driveway and parking lot.
 The Museum will use Matsinger Forest for educational programs and scientific research, while establishing a trail system and facilities for non-motorized recreation.
 According to Adam Kane, Executive Director of the Fairbanks Museum, “The Matsinger Forest is the perfect wilderness complement to the Fairbanks Museum’s curated natural history displays.”

 The parcel is a microcosm of biomes found in northern Vermont.
 The land is dominated by northern hardwood forest, but contains vernal pools, beaver ponds, hemlock stands, meadows, and northern white cedar swamps.